-Specifying a compression ratio
+Specifying a Compression Ratio

-Set a compression ratio for an image to specify how much smaller you want the output image to be compared to the input image.
+Specify a compression ratio for an image to specify how much smaller you want an image to be than the input image.
 For example, if you have a 100 megabyte image and you specify a compression ratio of 20:1, the file size of the output image is 5 megabytes.

-NOTE: For previously-compressed data, the compression ratio is relative to the number of pixels in the rendered image, not the size of the input file.
+NOTE: For previously-compressed data, the compression ratio is relative to the nominal size, not the input file size.
 Specifying a 10:1 compression ratio for a file that was already compressed 20:1 will likely yield a much larger file.